 over 1200 congregations and a baptized membership of about half a million.

 The AALC is much further down the size list.
 With about 86 congregations

 and a baptized membership of some 20,000, The AALC is much closer

-in size to the slightly larger Association of Free Lutheran Churches
+in size to the slightly larger Association of Free Lutheran Congregations

 (AFLC) and the Evangelical Lutheran Synod (ELS).
 In addition, other

 groups which identify themselves as "Lutheran" would

 include (taken from WELS and Other Lutherans, page 104):

 Apostolic Lutheran Church in America

 Church of the Lutheran Brethren in America